Tua, Dolphins reach midseason riding 4-game winning streak

 And in the Tua Tagovailoa era, the Dolphins remain unbeaten.
 The rookie quarterback has won his first two career starts and made a big leap forward against the Cardinals, showing the accuracy, mobility and poise that made him such a sensation at Alabama.

+“He played well,” Flores said Monday.
+“He led the way in the fourth quarter, and made some plays throwing it and running it.”

-After besting Arizona’s Kyler Murray, Tagovailoa faces another matchup of young guns Sunday when the Dolphins play host to Justin Herbert and the Los Angeles Chargers.
+After besting Arizona’s Kyler Murray with a late comeback, Tagovailoa faces another matchup of young guns Sunday when the Dolphins play host to Justin Herbert and the Los Angeles Chargers.

 The showdown marks the start of an inviting four-game stretch against opponents who were a combined 7-24-1 through Sunday, which should allow the Dolphins to strengthen their case for the franchise’s first playoff berth since 2016.